 “Strengthening the Family: Multiply and Replenish the Earth,” Ensign or Liahona, April 2005

-“The Dignity of Human Life,” LDS Newsroom
+“The Dignity of Human Life,” Newsroom